MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 - 📌 Create a pinned table in Slack with solutions to common errors.
 - ⏳ Set deadlines for tasks to improve organization.
 - 📆 Use a shared calendar for tracking task progress.
+- 📝 Introduce clearly defined roles for team members, such as assigning a team leader to oversee task assignment.

 ---